anishreddy37/CHEDDAR/README.md

-project is live at :[ finzyyyy.vercel.app
+project is live at :[Finzy ](https://finzyyyy.vercel.app)
-](https://finzyyyy.vercel.app)